Skip to main content

 Teaching

-The Palliative Care and Complex Chronic Patient Unit of the SJD Barcelona Children’s Hospital began its journey in 1991 and is one of the most-experienced departments of its kind throughout the whole of Spain.
-We train professionals so that they can guarantee the well-being of children with serious incurable illnesses and their families, through a comprehensive care model and in coordination with both the other services of the Hospital and the resources of the territory.
+We have been pioneers in paediatric palliative care since 1991.
+We train professionals so that they can guarantee the well-being of children with serious incurable illnesses and their families, through a comprehensive care model and in coordination with other hospital services and local resources.